mrsimoes/hlnsync/README.md

 ## Possible Improvements

+- Better configuration file format.
+- More parallel hashing, multiprocessing instead of threads.
+- More output sorting options, e.g. by name or mtime.
+- Make `--include` and `--exclude` patterns more compatible with `rsync`.
+- Store Unicode file names in offline database to support other operating systems.
+Currently stored as-is.
+- Detect renamed directories for a compact sync schedule.
+- Partial hashes for quicker comparison of same-size files.
+- Check for duplicates by content, not just content hash.
+- Update target mtimes.
 - argparsecomplete support
-- Make `--include` and `--exclude` patterns more compatible with `rsync`.
-- Filenames are NOT converted to Unicode.
-To allow using offline database across systems, conversion is required.
-- Detect renamed directories to obtain a more compact sync schedule.
-- Support partial hashes for quicker comparison of same-size files.
-- Further optimize the sync algorithm, though it has been working well in practice.
-- Support for checking for duplicates by actual content, not just hash.
-- Update target mtimes from source.
-- More output sorting options, e.g. by name or mtime.